 Michael Black is a managing director with First Hill Partners.
 He has more than 30 years of experience spanning investment banking, principal investing, and engineering.
 He has led numerous mergers and acquisitions and equity offerings.
 Prior to joining First Hill Partners, Michael was a managing director at Zachary Scott & Co., leading the firms efforts in the industrial technology as well as aerospace sectors.
 Black also ran a search fund to acquire control positions in lower middle market companies.
 Prior to his search fund, he was a managing director with D.A.
 Davidson & Co., where he built and led the semiconductor manufacturing and electronics value chain investment banking practice.
 Black began his investment banking career as an associate with Piper Jaffray.
 Prior to his career in finance, he was a design engineer.

-Patrick Donka is a vice president and business development officer for Wells Fargo Commercial Bank.
-He is responsible for all industries as well as product areas of the Commercial Bank.
+Patrick Donka is chief financial officer for CHRONOS AI.
+Previously, he was Vice President and business development officer for Wells Fargo Commercial Bank.
 Patrick has over 30 years of experience as a financial executive including CFO/COO roles in various industries and 16 years of experience with Microsoft primarily in merger and acquisitions and business development roles.

 Ken O'Hare is a partner with RSM in Seattle providing over 20 years of experience in tax consulting to middle market private clients and family offices.
 He rejoined RSM after being the tax director for a large family office providing tax consulting regarding structuring of private equity, venture capital and hedge fund, and private company transactions, including mergers and acquisitions.
 O'Hare brings experience in tax diligence and advisory services for private company acquisitions and dispositions, planning regarding financial products, in-depth knowledge of LLC and partnership allocations, tax planning for financially troubled companies (including debt forgiveness and NOL preservation), and extensive research and analysis of a wide range of tax issues related to business transactions.